WebOrigami/docs/content/language/syntax.md

 }
 ```

-The built-in [`merge`](/builtins/tree/merge.html) function performs this same operation as a function.
+The spread operator performs a shallow merge.
+You can also perform a shallow merge with the built-in [`Tree.merge`](/builtins/tree/merge.html) function.
+For a deep merge, see [`Tree.deepMerge`](/builtins/tree/deepMerge.html).

 ## Function calls